Mokgweetsi Masisi

 Mokgweetsi Eric Keabetswe Masisi (/mɔːkˈweɪtsi/; born 21 July 1961) is a Motswana politician who served as the fifth president of Botswana from 2018 to 2024.
 He served as the eighth vice president of Botswana from 12 November 2014 to 1 April 2018.
 He was a Member of Parliament in the National Assembly for the Moshupa-Manyana constituency from 2009 to 2018.

-Initially having a good relationship with former President Ian Khama, who appointed Masisi as Vice President, the two later clashed over a ban on elephant hunting, and Khama has since accused Masisi of having "stifled dissent".
+Initially having a good relationship with former President Ian Khama, who appointed Masisi as vice president, the two later clashed over a ban on elephant hunting, and Khama accused Masisi of having "stifled dissent".
 Coming to power in the 2019 elections, the opposition claimed irregularities and electoral fraud.
 However, an observation mission from the African Union reported that the elections were conducted transparently and met international standards.

 His government oversaw the country's response to the COVID-19 pandemic.
 Amidst the pandemic, Masisi ruled by decree from March 2020 to September 2021, despite protests from the public and opposition parties.

 Early life and education

-Mokgweetsi Masisi is the son of Edison Masisi (1921–2003), the long-time MP for Moshupa and many-time cabinet member.
+Mokgweetsi Masisi is the son of Edison Masisi (1921–2003), the long-time MP for Moshupa and long-time cabinet member.
 The younger Masisi grew up in Gaborone, attending Thornhill Primary School and Maru-a-Pula School.
-One of his three brothers, Tshelang, was the MP for Francistown West for many years, while another is a retired army general.
+One of his three brothers, Tshelang, was the MP for Francistown West, while another is a retired army general.
 He also has a sister, Phadi.

 In school, Masisi competed in soccer and tennis, but ultimately found acting to be his calling.
 In 1984, he won acclaim for his portrayal of the lead role in a Gaborone production of Cry the Beloved Country.
 He has taken part in several South African films.

 In the 1980s, Masisi became a high school social studies teacher after graduating from the University of Botswana in 1984 with a degree in English and History.
 He taught at Mmanaana Secondary School in 1984 in Moshupa village before moving on to the University of Botswana in 1987 as a curriculum development specialist.

-In 1989, he went to Florida State University to obtain a Bachelor's and Master's degrees in Social Studies Education and Instructional Systems.
+In 1989, he went to Florida State University to obtain a Bachelor's and master's degrees in Social Studies Education and Instructional Systems.
 Masisi had become aware of the FSU program after meeting faculty members working in Botswana for the Junior Secondary Education Improvement Project.
 Following graduation, he was employed by UNICEF in Botswana.
 In 1999, he obtained a postgraduate degree in Economics and Social Policy from the University of Manchester, where he was a Chevening scholar.